MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables.md

 ---
 title: "Work with variables in Power Virtual Agents"
-description: "Use variables to utilize custom and prebuilt entities to allow for customized conversations in your bot."
+description: "Use variables to use custom and prebuilt entities to allow for customized conversations in your bot."
 keywords: ""
-ms.date: 4/15/2020
+ms.date: 5/27/2020
 ms.service:
   - dynamics-365-ai
 ms.topic: article